iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 4 reviews"/>
 </p>

+> It would be nice to know how many people are using app in my area.... knowing 600,000 people across pa have app, does not do much for me, in my city....<br> :date: __2020-12-10 10:32:55__

 > Simple and unobtrusive, though I worry about how effective it can really be, since it would only work best if everyone installs it, *and* if everyone honestly reports their conditions.
 Still, it's a good effort, and a great app!
 Just limited by having to try to trust others to do the right thing.<br> :date: __2020-12-05 04:28:35__